caarson/cline/README.md

 Cline supports API providers like OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, Cerebras and Groq.
 You can also configure any OpenAI compatible API, or use a local model through LM Studio/Ollama.
 If you're using OpenRouter, the extension fetches their latest model list, allowing you to use the newest models as soon as they're available.

+> New: You can run the open-source `gpt-oss` models locally via the existing LM Studio provider.
+Load `openai/gpt-oss-20b` (or the larger `openai/gpt-oss-120b`) in LM Studio, start its local server, then pick the LM Studio provider in Cline and select or paste the model ID—no extra configuration required.

 The extension also keeps track of total tokens and API usage cost for the entire task loop and individual requests, keeping you informed of spend every step of the way.

 <!-- Transparent pixel to create line break after floating image -->